A structured training and delivery pathway for professionals and organisations

 Because this is a project still in development all practitioners are asked to highlight any concerns impacting implementation as early as possible so they can be addressed.

-Has ideally completed I Matter Fundamentals with the full set of worksheets in last 24 months
+Has ideally completed I Matter Fast or Full Fundamentals with the full set of worksheets in last 24 months

 Acts to ensure that relationship health practice is embedded into the organisation development plan